bdtinc/maskcam/README.md

-## Accessing the MaskCam Container
+## Working With the MaskCam Container
 ### Development Mode: Manually Running MaskCam
 If you want to play around with the code, you probably don't want the container to automatically start running the `maskcam_run.py` script.
 The easiest way to achieve that, is by defining the environment variable `DEV_MODE=1`: